beamform/pacmap-rs/README.md

 ### GCC Version

-This crate uses USearch for efficient nearest neighbor search, which requires GCC 11+ to build and a recent glibc to run.
+This crate uses USearch for efficient nearest neighbor search, which requires GCC 13+ to build and a recent glibc to run.
 You may need to install a newer GCC version on your system.

-On Debian/Ubuntu:
+For Ubuntu, upgrade to 24.04.
+On Debian:

 ```bash
 # Add testing repo